makohda/IDRC_first_step_course_2018/README.md

 ###

-# Third step
+# Third step (underconstruction)
+1. Reproduce second step by yourself.
+Prepaire all files by yourself.
-Exam.
+1. Exam.
 In other words, homework.
 But, don't move data to your home!
 Solve our 200 cases, include many unknown cases.
 Patient ID are removed.
 No hint.
 Most of cases are easy.
 Some cases are quit difficult.
 I solved all the cases.
 Happy to see your excellent result :satisfied:

 ___